bladecoder/blade-ink-ffi/README.md

 Compiled packages for the more common platforms containing the library for static and dynamic linking can be downloaded in the [Releases](https://github.com/bladecoder/blade-ink-ffi/releases) section.

-If there is no version of the library compiled for the platform you need, you can compile it yourself:
+If there is no version of the library compiled for the platform you need, you can compile it by yourself:

 ```bash
 $ rustup target add <your_platform_name>